 Welsh Perry and Cider Festival is a small but very popular four-day festival that takes place at Caldicot Castle, Monmouthshire.
 It’s a great opportunity to find out what’s new in Wales’ craft perry and cider making industry, which uses fruit from Welsh orchards specially planted for the purpose.
 There’s live music each day and family entertainment on the Monday.

-Cardiff International Food and Drink Festival takes place in the summer and brings three days of gourmet delights to Cardiff Bay, with over 100 food and drink producers manning stalls.
+Cardiff International Food and Drink Festival takes place in the summer and brings three days of gourmet delights to Cardiff Bay and features over 100 food and drink producers.
 With live music and masses of demos and workshops, this outdoor event draws huge crowds in good weather.
 To people-watch in style, take a seat in the Champagne Bar for a cool glass of bubbly.

 Abergavenny Food Festival takes place in the heart of ultra-foodie Monmouthshire.
 This weekend event is one of the most high-profile food festivals in the Welsh calendar.
 As well as international celebrity masterclasses, demos and talks, there’s plenty of lighthearted entertainment and imaginative activities including guided foraging walks.